diegostafa/batonchess-frontend/README.md

 # BatonChess

-BatonChes is a multiplayer application that allows you to play chess in a circular queue way.
+BatonChess is a multiplayer application that allows you to play chess in a circular queue way.